Dykh-Tau

 Dykh-Tau or Dykhtau (Дыхтау; Дых тау, derived from Turkic "dik dagh" which means 'Jagged Mount'), is the second-highest mountain in Russia and Europe with an elevation of 5,205 m (17,077 ft) above sea level.
 It is located in Kabardino-Balkaria, Russia; its peak standing about 5 km north of the border with Georgia.

 Access

 Dykh-Tau is best accessed from the north (Russia).
 Bezingi village may be reached from Nalchik in Kabardino-Balkaria with infrequent public transport, here a 4WD vehicle must be hired.
 Thus Bezingi Alpine Camp is reached at 2180 m.
 From here it takes a further 2 days to reach the base of the climb.

 Climbing routes

 This is one of the Caucasian Peaks, facing the Bezingi Wall across the Bezingi Glacier.
 The first ascent in 1888 by Albert Mummery and Heinrich Zurfluh of Meiringen was a major achievement at the time.
 Their route up the SW Ridge is no longer used as the normal route which is now the North Ridge graded 4B (Russian Grading).
+They were two weeks ahead of another successful summit team led by Henry William Holder.